syrkis/miiii/paper/main.typ

 Note that any square image, can be described as a sum of 2d sine and cosine waves varying in frequency from 1 to the size of the image divided by 2 (plus a constant).
 This is a fundamental tool used in signal processing.
 The theory is briefly outlined in @fft for reference.
 This analysis helps identify the dominant frequencies in the model's computational patterns.

+The default basis of the one-hot encoded representation of the input is thus the identity matrix.
+This can be projected into a Fourier basis by multiplying with the discrete Fourier transform (DFT) matrix visualized in @dft.

+#figure(
+  image("figs/real_dft.svg"),
+  caption: [DFT matrix],
+)<dft>

 // We track how representations evolve through the network by:
 // - Visualizing activation matrices at each layer